noemimessori/CookingAlly/README.md

 # RecipeAI
-Easy recipe finder using real-time object detection on Android.
+Easy recipes finder using real-time object detection on Android.

 ## Overview
 This demo app allows users to find quick recipes using their camera.
-The object detection model utilizes YOLOv5.
+The object detection model utilizes YOLOv5 and Tensorflow Lite.
-We did these changes.

-Note: This app was built and modified from the **Object Detection Android App Tutorial Using YOLOv5**(https://github.com/AarohiSingla/TFLite-Object-Detection-Android-App-Tutorial-Using-YOLOv5.git)
+## Development Environment
+ - Roboflow
+ - Yolov5
+ - Tensorflow 1.15.2 (da controllare)
+ - Android Studio Giraffe

+## The custom dataset

+Number of classes: 5 (carrot, cheese, egg, potato, zucchini) Number of images: 2360
+Split: Train set 75%, Valid set 16%, Test set 9%

 ## Usage
-To build the pretrained demo in Andorid Studio, select "Open an existing Android Studio project" and navigate to the recipeAI/recipeAI directory.
-Then, connect a devise and press 'run'. ....
+To build the pretrained demo in Android Studio, import the project and navigate to the recipeAI/recipeAI directory.
+Then, connect a device and press 'run'. ....

-## Model Training

-* Create a directory in Google Drive called `food_detection`.

-* Add the **[training dataset]()** and **[label_map.pbtxt]()** to `food_detection`.

-* Open `RecipeAI_train.ipynb` and follow the notebook instructions.

-* To use the newly trained model, download `food_detect.tflite` from `model_checkpoints/tflite_model/` and move it to the _assets_ folder in Android Studio.
-It should replace the existing pretrained model.

-## Custom food classes
-#### Preparing the data
-* Create a directory in Google Drive called `food_detection`.

-#### Training the model

-#### Adding the model to Android Studio